 Cindy Marshall, Treasurer: About five years ago, I became addicted to bead weaving.
 Before that, I graduated from UT and later worked for all the various cable companies in Knoxville, TeleScripps, Scripps Howard Cable, and Comcast, first as the Controller and later as the Director of Business Operations.
 The strengths that made me successful were ability to manage multiple people, projects, and day-to-day responsibilities.
 At the same time I spent much of my time playing tournament bridge all over the country and in Europe.
 After obtaining a fair amount of success, I had the opportunity to play bridge professionally.
 Now I live in West Knoxville with my two dogs, one cat, two lovebirds, and one grouchy parrot.
 I am also lucky enough to have one handsome, brainiac son that works for Apple in Maui.

-Mike Naney, Secretary: Mike Naney moved to East Tennessee in 1977 coming here to work for ORNL.
-Trained as a geologist and receiving degrees from Fresno State College, University of California at Davis, and Stanford University, he continued to work for ORNL after retiring.
+Mike Naney, Secretary: Mike moved to Tennessee in 1977 to work for ORNL.
+He trained as a geologist receiving degrees from Fresno State College, University of California at Davis, and Stanford University, continuing to work for ORNL after retiring.
 Photography has been a hobby since he was 8.
-In 2005 his interest in photography intensified with renewed enthusiasm and artistic growth due to the adoption of digital photography.
-His has greatest satisfaction from making images that capture the essence of a beautiful scene and illustrate an earth science related concept, principle, or process.
-His work can be seen in several local galleries: Art Market Gallery, Gallery Nuance, and Olde Concord Gallery.
+In 2005 his interest in photography intensified with renewed enthusiasm & artistic growth due to the adoption of digital photography.
+His greatest satisfaction comes from making images that capture the essence of a beautiful scene and illustrate an earth science related concept, principle, or process.
+His work can be seen in several local galleries: Art Market Gallery, Gallery Nuance, & Olde Concord Gallery.
 He is honored to be a Foothills Craft Guild member since 2009.
 He looks forward to new photographic opportunities while adventuring in national parks close to home and far afield with wife Linda!

 Jim Gentry, Standards Co-Chair: Native of mid-state TN and currently a resident of Fountain City.
 Jim has 25 plus years in arts education/administration/management.
 He received degrees from MTSU and Peabody College.
 Currently, his primary media focus is fiber: knotted and related techniques.
 Jim was an original member of Foothills Craft Guild and later moved out of state.
 He juried and became a member again in 2002.
 Jim is a member of Southern Highland Craft Guild, the National Basketry Organization, the Great Smoky Mountains Association and Fountain City Art Center.